casperbang/TopIt/README.md

 * &lt;Alt&gt;+&lt;Num 1&gt; Selects  lower-left edges of window for manipulation
 * &lt;Alt&gt;+&lt;Num 3&gt; Selects  lower-right edges of window for manipulation

+For the code inquisative, the interesting stuff [is here](https://github.com/casperbang/TopIt/blob/master/TopIt/TopIt.cpp).

-Remember, this is an initial code drop and therefore work in progress.
-You may read more about it on my blog at http://blog.bangbits.com
+Please remember, this is an initial code drop and therefore work in progress.
+There may very well be memory leaks and other problems I have not combed out yet.
+You may read more about it on [my blog](http://blog.bangbits.com/2014/10/topit-window-utility-for-windows.html).